BALIST0N/HogsOfWarEditor/README.md

 done :
 - 3D viewer : Migrate to webView2 + Babylon.js
 - 3d viewer : parse objects and place & rotate entities
-- ability to add any entity into a map (walls, bridges, flowers...)
+- ability to add any new entity into a pog (walls, bridges, flowers...)
 - compress entire export folder with ZIP
 - "export view window" with options + multithreading on exports processes (wasn't planned but still cool tho)
 - mega exporter, read all gamefiles and convert them (audio with ffmpeg, maps, skys & skyboxes, models,textures, some ui hats )